soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Automatic Wet Pipe Systems, in which all pipes and sprinkler heads are at all times filled with water;

-   (2) Automatic Dry Pipe Systems, in which the pipes and sprinkler heads are filled with air, either compressed or at atmospheric pressure, and the water supply is controlled by a Dry Pipe Valve as defined in § 10-02(11)(5) of these rules.
+   (2) Automatic Dry Pipe Systems, in which the pipes and sprinkler heads are filled with air, either compressed or at atmospheric pressure, and the water supply is controlled by a Dry Pipe Valve as defined in 2 RCNY § 10-02(11)(5).

    (3) Non-Automatic Systems, in which all pipes and sprinkler heads are maintained dry, equipped with a siamese fire department connection.
 An automatic thermostatic or pneumatic fire alarm with direct connection to Central Office of one of the operating fire alarm companies or Fire Department Headquarters shall be provided in connection with all non-automatic sprinkler systems.